-The U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) on Oct.
-28 announced \$5 billion in New Markets Tax Credit (NMTC) awards with the goal of economically revitalizing low-income communities across the country.
-Particular outcomes the CDFI Fund hopes to achieve with this round of awards include job creation associated with investments in manufacturing, retail, and technology, as well as greater access to housing and public facilities such as health, education, and childcare for low-income communities.
-A total of 107 organizations nationwide received tax credit allocation authority under this round of the NMTC Program.
+The U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) announced \$5 billion in New Markets Tax Credit (NMTC) awards on Sept.
+22, with the goal of economically revitalizing low-income communities across the country.
+A total of 102 organizations nationwide received tax credit allocation authority under this round of the NMTC Program.

-The NMTC can serve as a valuable means of reducing the debt or equity necessary to undertake a project.
+The NMTC can serve as a valuable means of reducing the debt or equity necessary to undertake a qualified project.
 In a typical NMTC transaction, a project sponsor can expect to receive a net benefit of 15 to 25% of project costs.
 For example, a project with eligible costs of \$10,000,000 can generate up to \$2,500,000 of capital for the project, thereby reducing the need for capital from traditional debt and equity sources to only \$7,500,000.
 This substantial benefit created by the NMTC Program allows it to function as a powerful mechanism for economic development.

-The program has served an integral role in stimulating job creation and investment in low-income areas of cities and rural communities throughout the country.
+The program has served an integral role in stimulating job creation and investment in low-income areas throughout the country.
 A federal economic development program now in its second decade of existence, the NMTC Program has proven an effective means of attracting private capital to complete the financing requirements of projects that may fail to progress otherwise.
 The program is versatile in terms of the types of projects for which the NMTC financing may be utilized.
 The NMTC has been employed in nearly every type of project conceivable, including real estate development, operating business expansion, and charitable organization activities.